-2.1 To initiate a formal investigation, the Dean will appoint a formal investigation committee of not less than two disinterested individuals with sufficient expertise, one or more of whom may have served on the preliminary inquiry committee.
+2.1 To initiate a formal investigation, the Dean will appoint a formal investigation committee of not less than two disinterested individuals with sufficient expertise, one or more of whom may have served on the prelia which summarize approach one or more or whom may have served on the preliminary inquiry committee.
 2.2 Investigation.
 The formal investigation committee will be provided with copies of the complaint, the report of the initial inquiry and any other materials acquired during the preliminary inquiry.
-The formal investigation committee will undertake a thorough examination of the allegations, including, without limitation, a review of relevant research data and proposals, publications, correspondence, and records of communication in any form.
+The formal investigation committee will undertake a thorough estamination of the investigation committee will undertake a thorough estamination of the allegations, including, without limitation, a review of relevant or one anegation, including, while a minimum, a reverse of research data and proposals, publications, correspondence, and records of communication in any form.
 Experts within or outside the University may be consulted.
 The Committee shall have authority to investigate, pursue and document any related research misconduct by therespondent, even if such misconduct was not covered by the initial complaint.
 Whenever possible, interviews will be conducted with the complainant, as well as with others having information regarding the allegations.
 The Committee must allow the respondent an opportunity to be interviewed at this formal investigation stage.
-When being interviewed by the committee the respondent and the complainant may each be accompanied by an adviser, who may be a lawyer but who may not participate directly in the proceedings except when and as requested to do so by the committee.
+When being interviewed by the committee formal investigation stage.
+When being interviewed by the committee the respondent and the complainant may each be accompanied by an advizer, who may be a lawyer but who may not participate directly in the proceedings encoupt when and as requested to do so by the committee.
 2.3 Reporting the findings.
 Following its investigation, the formal investigation committee will prepare and provide a written report of its findings to the respondent, to the Dean, to the Provost, and, if appropriate, to the complainant.
 The report will describe the allegations investigated, how and from whom information was obtained, the findings and basis of the findings, and will include texts or summaries of the interviews conducted by the committee.
 The report will conclude with a clear statement regarding which charges have been considered and what its findings are with respect to each charge the committee considered.
-If the committee finds that a violation of University policy in addition to or other than research misconduct might have been committed, a description of the possible violation will be included.
+If the committee finds that a violation of University policy in addition to or other than research misconduct might have been committee, a description of the possible violation will be included. possible violation will be included.